 We advise single mothers to make the same preparations we recommend to all of our clients when planning to purchase a home.
 It's critical to understand the pros and cons of making such a large investment and a home buyer's consultation should be the first step.
 This consultation allows us to tailor the assistance we provide to each client based on their circumstances.
 Being able to pinpoint particular areas of focus and financing that are available for single parents allows for a smooth process from beginning to end.

 Here are a few key things we recommend when preparing for your home search:

 In today's market, it's really important to go into your home search with pre-approval.
-Homes are staying on the market for shorter and shorter amounts of times so it's priority #1 to get pre-approved by a lender to ensure you have an edge when making an offer on a home.
+Homes are staying on the market for shorter and shorter amounts of time so it's priority #1 to get pre-approved by a lender to ensure you have an edge when making an offer on a home.

 Saving or setting aside funds to cover your downpayment is crucial.
-While there are some programs available that can reduce the amount required by a single parent to put down, in most cases you will be required to apply some sort of downpayment.
+While there are some programs available that can reduce the amount required by a single parent to put down, in most cases, you will be required to apply some sort of downpayment.

-Your credit score will play a factor in a lenders decision and terms for your mortgage.
+Your credit score will play a factor in a lender's decision and terms for your mortgage.
 This is true for just about every program and form of assistance available.
 Some will accept lower credit scores, but the higher the score, the better terms that will be available.
 Make a point to review your credit report and address any irregularities or forgotten debts that come up to improve your score.